-This course is designed give the student a basic introduction to administering UNIX Operating Systems.
-A major Operating System in today's computing environment, UNIX is highly utilized in Internet and networking applications.
+This course is designed to give the student a basic introduction to administering UNIX Operating Systems.
+A major Operating System in today's computer environment, UNIX is highly utilized in Internet and networking applications.
 The student will learn the basic commands, file system, shell and basic administration.
 The course software platform will be UnixWare 7.0, from SCO.
-Prerequisite: None.